robin-a-meade/jbang-catalog/README.md

-I initially thought that the alias metadata in `jbang-catalog.json` included any dependencies declared in `//DEPS` comments in script files, but it turns out that this metadata includes only "extra" dependencies (given as arguments to `--deps` options to the `jbang alias add` command.
+I initially thought that the alias metadata in `jbang-catalog.json` included any dependencies declared in `//DEPS` comments in script files, but it turns out that this metadata includes only "extra" dependencies (given as arguments to `--deps` options to the `jbang alias add` command).

-So, I'll need to way to determine dependencies from `//DEPS` comments.
+So, I'll need a way to determine dependencies from `//DEPS` comments.

 Short term, I'll use `awk`, `sed`, or `grep` to extract the `//DEPS` comments from script files.

-The long term solution would be to have functionality for this need built into jbang.
+The long term solution would be to have functionality for this built into jbang.

 Actually, the `jbang export` command might fit the bill.
-In my testing, however, the pom it generates included transitive dependencies.
-It should only include top-level dependencies.
+In my testing, however, the pom it generates includes _transitive_ dependencies.
+It should only include _top-level_ declared dependencies.

 For example, I tried this:

 ```
-readonly TEMP_DIR=$(mktemp -d)
+TEMP_DIR=$(mktemp -d)
 jbang export mavenrepo --group=com.example -O "$TEMP_DIR" scripts/saxonhe.java
 ```